AN-02. Circuit topology for tube power supply.

 Introduction

-Even JJ, who publishes data sheets with not many details, publishes derating curves for the 5U4GB, using a large, and a small capacitor.
+Even JJ, who publishes data sheets with as little as data as possible, publishes derating curves for the 5U4GB, using a large, and a small capacitor.
+That should be a clear sign, this is important.

 Above is a cut out from JJ data sheet 5U4GB

-A better data sheets for this, is probably of the RCA 5U4G.
+A better data sheet for this is the RCA 5U4G.
 (But keep apart 5U4G and 5U4GB is specified different).
-The RCA data sheet is detailed, an yet easy to understand.
-So, if you want maximum voltage, that is possible, but not at maximum current.
-Or vice versa.
+The RCA data sheet is detailed, and yet easy to understand.
+You can see there, if you want maximum voltage, you can not take maximum current, and vice versa.
 Do you want the maximum capacitor, that is possible, but not at maximum voltage.
+You will find the trade offs in there.

 Some of the most common errors:

-1. The DC resistance of the transformer Raa winding is an ESSENTIAL part of the circuit design.
-Any mistake with that, is slowly killing every good rectifier.
-People are often totally surprized this requirement exists at all, and transformer manufacturers never heard about it anyway.
-So on the market are very many unqualified transformers and amplifiers.
-Though this is clearly written in every tube data sheet ever since 100 years.
-Also a book about rectifier circuit design, if it doesn't mention this factor, stop reading it.
+- The DC resistance of the transformer Raa winding is an ESSENTIAL part of the circuit design.
+Any mistake with that, is slowly killing a good rectifier.
+People are often very surprized this requirement exists at all, or even dispute it.
+Transformer manufacturers never heard about it anyway.
+So on the market are many unqualified transformers and amplifiers.
+Though this is clearly written in every historic tube data sheet.
+Below here is a table from the "Piotr" bible.
+It mentions Rtr, which is the minimum required transformer resistance, the tube should see. (measured at the "Raa" ends of the winding).
+Unless the transformer is specially wound with thinner copper wire, it's resistance (Raa) will be too low.
+This must be compensated with an additional, external resistor.
+It's value is: Rtr-Raa.

-3. Draw excessive surge current from a rectifier tube during cold start.
-Caused by a low cost choke, which saturates at start up, too big capacitors, or other causes in the amplifier itself, at start up, such as DC coupled tube stages, adjustable bias, and other risky things.
+- Draw excessive surge current from a rectifier tube during cold start.
+Caused by low cost chokes, which saturate at start up, too big capacitors, or other causes in the amplifier itself, at start up, such as DC coupled tube stages, adjustable bias, and other risky things.

 Have a look at the above overview.
 It's just numbers, but you can extract from this why it is the way it is.

-1. Let's begin with RGN2504 - RGN4004 compare.
+- Let's n do the RGN2504 - RGN4004 compare.
 Now both tubes are sold for crazy prices on Ebay, specially the RGN4004 if NOS goes above 2000 Euro.
 Why is that?
 Well people see in the data sheet it can supply 300mA.
 So many of the larger amplifiers can be build with the tube.
 Whereas the "weaker" RGN2505 can supply only 180mA.
 It is goes somewhere between 1000 and 2000 Euro.
 What is behind these specifications?
 When looking at the output voltage, we see RGN2504 is the winner.
 It is just RGN4004 is a low voltage, high current tube, and RGN2505 is the opposite.

-2. Transformer DC resistance.
-This is something, you can surprise your transformer seller with.
-This is such a CRITICAL number!
-On the one hand it has to be high enough, to prevent tube sparking.
-On the other hand it has to be low, to prevent power loss.
-Also winding with such a very thin wore, is not always what they like.
-But such considerations may not bypass limits, the tube has.
-And no, there are not tubes which does no have such limits.
-If that limit it not specified, it means rather the tube vendor does not know himself.
-But it does not mean, with such tubes you can use them the same way as a silicon diode (which is the next item, below here).
+- Transformer DC resistance.
+There is no rectifier which has no specifications for this.
 Look for this at AZ50.
-Which is by itself not better than RGN4004, it has only a better qualified set of data.
-Here, Philips brings the transformer resistance (Rt) in relation to the trade off between maximum current and maximum voltage.
-You can see AZ50 can almost to the 300mA/350V of the RGN4004.
+Which is by itself not better than RGN4004, only it has only a better qualified set of data.
+Here, Philips brings the transformer resistance (Rtr) in relation to the trade off between maximum current and maximum voltage.
+You can see AZ50 can almost do the 300mA/350V of the RGN4004.
 But it even exceeds the 500V/180mA of the RGN2504.
 How is that magic done?
 Can only tube really combine this?
-Yes it can when you pay attention to the transformer Rt.
-So at low Rt, 100Ohms you can go to 300mA.
-But for 500V (to prevent sparking) you need 200 Ohms Rt, which is less of a problem at 500V, because current is lower here anyway, and Rt loss is lower too.
+Yes it can when you pay attention to the transformer Rtr.
+So at low Rtr, 100Ohms you can go to 300mA.
+But for 500V (to prevent sparking) you need 200 Ohms Rt, which is less of a problem at 500V, because current is lower here anyway, and Rtr loss is lower too.

 Do not treat tube diodes like solid state diodes.